Retirement, Investments, & Insurance for Individuals Build your knowledge How to catch up on retirement savings if you’ve left the workforce

 1. Preserve the retirement savings you already have.

-Try to leave the savings you already have untouched.
-You won’t be adding to those accounts, but they’ll still have an opportunity to grow.
-That may mean adjusting your budget, if you can, or relying on emergency savings to cover day-to-day expenses.
-Use this checklist for financial next steps after a job loss.
+Try to leave the retirement savings you already have untouched.
+You may not be adding to those accounts, but they’ll still have an opportunity to grow.
+That may mean looking at the money you have coming in and going out and making some adjustments.
+Use this checklist to organize your thoughts and next steps after a financial setback.

-Even over short periods of time, your existing retirement accounts may grow without any additional contributions.
+Even over short periods of time, your existing retirement accounts may grow without any additions from you.

 2. Work a little longer.

 Have you set a firm retirement date?
-If you’re hoping to hit the average age, you’ll likely work until you’re 64.2 But flexing your ideal retirement plan and age—and being willing to work a little longer, even part time—can be key to making up for any lost retirement savings.
+Being willing to work a little longer—even part time—can be key to making up for any lost retirement savings.

 Another perk of delaying retirement a few years?
 You’ll get a boost in Social Security benefits.
-While you can start receiving benefits at age 62, your benefits will be 25% less than if you waited until the full retirement age of 66 (and the benefit keeps building the longer you wait).4
+While you can start receiving benefits at age 62, you’ll receive up to 30% more if you wait until your full retirement age of 66 or 67.
+If you wait even longer, the benefits will be even higher.

 3. Work backward from your goal.

-Say you’re absolutely committed to retiring at 66—no ifs, ands, or buts.
-Your challenge as you reenter the workforce, says Winston, is to map out what savings rate you need in the working years you have left.
+Say you’re committed to retiring at 66—no ifs, ands, or buts.
+Your challenge as you reenter the workforce or start earning more, says Heather Winston, financial professional and product director for Retirement and Income Solutions at Principal®, is to map out and meet your ideal savings rate.

 4. Reprioritize your retirement must-haves.

 Let’s say you dreamed about retiring somewhere that’s warm year-round—like Phoenix.
-But the current housing market in Arizona has you questioning whether that’s realistic with the savings you’ll be able to accumulate by your planned retirement date.
+But the housing market in Arizona has you questioning whether that’s realistic.

 Then the question is: What’s the balance you’re willing to strike between your savings and your dream?
-Are you willing to work longer, save more aggressively, or find a less expensive market to live in?
+Are you willing to work longer, save more aggressively, choose a smaller property, or find a less expensive market to live in?

 “Sometimes our vision and reality aren’t aligned.
 But no matter who you are, how much you have saved, or what your dream is, there are ways to make it come to life.
 Every decision point has tradeoffs,” Winston says.

-The upside of retirement?
-We’re living longer.
-About 50% of men and women age 65 will live another 20 years.8
+After all, we’re living longer.
+About 50% of men and women age 65 will live another 20 years.

 3 common DIY strategies for retirement savings

-4% rule Divide your retirement income goal by 4% to get total retirement savings needed.
+4% rule Divide your yearly retirement income goal by 4% to get your total retirement savings needed.

 80% rule Aim to save 80% of your pre-retirement income per year of retirement.